Do you need to send money overseas?

 - Estimated transfer time

-You will need to provide TransferWise with this information to send money:
+You will need to provide these basic details to send money:

 - Your personal information (can start with a Facebook, email or Google account)